 Electrical heating pads are far more common, and despite the con of having an electrical cord, most companies ensure that any cords are completely chew-resistant.

 Maybe you have a crazy puppy or you don’t have access to an electrical outlet nearby.
 Perhaps you’d rather purchase batteries than have your electrical bill affected.
-Whatever your reason, you’re in luck; there are battery-operated heating pads, too.
+Whatever your reason, you’re in luck; there are a few battery operated heated dog beds available too!

 Electric heated vs self warming?

 Self warming beds require no electricity.
 These beds or mats are designed so the insulation can return the pet’s own body heat to them.
 Self warming beds require the pet sit on them for a little while in order to radiate heat.
 And generally, they will not radiate as much heat as an electric heating pad would.
 There are upsides to self warming beds, however.
 Self warming beds are a very safe option for those pet parents who need peace of mind while they are away.
 There are no electrical cords so no need to worry about electrical fires or anything related.
 Additionally, you won’t have to worry about your pet overheating as the bed’s maximum temperature matches your dog’s body heat.